-Craig Boddington’s book was factual and detailed but written in a way young people could remember.
-Adults also, especially teachers, found the book very informative.
-Charles Kirk’s book was written by a teenager for teenagers and dispelled myths many young people might have picked up.
-Both books were “timeless,” to the point then and still to the point today.
-The Conklin Foundation printed and gave out free to young people across America close to 100,000 of those books.
+Craig Boddington’s Book is very factual and detailed but written in a way young people could identify.
+Adults also, especially teachers, find this book very informative.
+Charles Kirk’s two books were written by a younger person with younger expressions and dispelled myths many younger people might have picked up.
+All three books are timeless to the point when originally written and remain that easy even today.

-These were two of the very, very few books ever written specifically for young people to give them information and facts to support hunting and take the offense with true knowledge against non-hunters.
-They were extremely well received and are still available today.
+These are three of the very, very few books ever written specifically for young people providing information and facts to support hunting and the Second Amendment and take the offense with true knowledge and confidence against non hunters.
+These books had been extremely well received and are available today.

-The Conklin Endowment Fund and the Conklin Foundation are leading the way to make a difference to help young people with facts and information about our hunting heritage and the ability to hunt in the future.
-Other than operating costs, no Conklin Endowment or general funds are spent on salaries, wages, trips, or other “benefit” type rewards.
-The investments of the Conklin Endowment Fund and the Conklin Foundation for the last several years, and for a time to come, have centered on books for youths, including printing and shipping costs, and smaller investments for other environmental needs and specific goals as outlined in our ‘Grant” section.
+The Conklin Foundation is leading the way to make a difference to help young people with facts and information about our hunting heritage and the ability to hunt in the future.
+Other than operating costs, no Conklin Foundation general funds are spent on salaries, wages, trips, or other “benefit type rewards.”
+The investments by the Conklin Foundation for the last several years, and for a time to come, have centered on free books for youths, including printing and shipping costs, and smaller investments for other environmental needs and specific goals as outlined in our ‘Grant” section.

 The Conklin Foundation is a tax free 501 (c) organization and welcomes donations for our country’s youths.